shraddha2710/Assignment1-User-curd-/README.md

 ##  What is it?
 Spring boot project with User curd opertaion and spring security with jwt token based authentication.
-Also have the validation for email and phone to validat it
+Also have the validation for email and phone to validate it

 ## Requirements:
 IDE : STS  <br />